itfanr/ros2-wiki/Ament-Tutorial.md

 ```

 NB: This is slightly different than catkin.
-The `local_setup.*` file is slightly different that the `setup.*` file in that it will only apply settings from the current workspace.
+The `local_setup.*` file is slightly different than the `setup.*` file in that it will only apply settings from the current workspace.
-When using more then one workspace you will still source the `setup.*` files to get the environment including all parent workspaces.
+When using more than one workspace you will still source the `setup.*` files to get the environment including all parent workspaces.

 ## Try a demo